 Tony perches on the edge of his desk and sets his glass down.

 “Ok, fine.
-You’re right, the President’s agreed to pardon you.”
+You’re right, Obama’s agreed to pardon you.”

 “And what’s the catch?”
 Steve says, folding his hands together.
 He looks so comfortable on the couch, so fucking assured that he’s always been in the right, so unconcerned with what could happen to him.